williballenthin/williballenthin.com/octopress_site_source/forensics/indx/index.markdown

 for EnCase.
 This was not useful to me, because I was unable to get to the logic of the script.

-<a href="http://www.sleuthkit.org/">The Sleuthkit</a> has INDX structures defined in the `tsk_ntfs.h`
+<a href="http://www.sleuthkit.org/">The Sleuthkit</a> has directory index structures defined in the `tsk_ntfs.h`
 header files.
-I didn't do much digging in the code to see if TSK does any parsing of the INDX files (I suspect it does), but I did use it to verify the file structure.
+I didn't do much digging in the code to see if TSK does any parsing of the directory indices (I suspect it does), but I did use it to verify the file structure.

-I worked with Jeff Hamm at Mandiant to describe INDX records on the company's blog.
+I worked with Jeff Hamm at Mandiant to describe directory indices on the company's blog.
 The result was four blog posts, which you can review here:

  -  [Part 1: Extracting an INDX Attribute](https://blog.mandiant.com/archives/3245)